-The AWS Device Farm provides many options (like Video, Test Specification log, Files, Screenshots) to verify your test execution status.
-And, it stores your reports for up to 400 days.
+The AWS Device Farm provides many options (like Video, Test Specification log, Files, and Screenshots) to verify your test execution status.
+And it stores your reports for up to 400 days.
 These reports include metadata, logs, screenshots, and performance data.

-(1) Video – It records the execution session on each device.
+(1) Video – It records the executive session on each device.

-(2) Suites – It provides different types of status.
-Also, you can get the execution timings at suite level.
+(2) Suites – These provide different types of status.
+Also, you can get the execution timings at the suite level.

 (3) Log files.